aconchillo/scew/win32/README.txt

 The output files for the static libraries follow a similar Expat
 approach:

-  libscewMT(w)(d).lib           The static library
+  libscew(w)(d)MT.lib           The static library

 where:

-  "MT" indicates Multi-threaded runtime library.
   "w"  indicates the UTF-16 version.
   "d"  indicates the debug version.
+  "MT" indicates Multi-threaded runtime library.

    Note that, by default, SCEW will be built for the "Multi-threaded" (/MT) runtime library.
 If you want to build SCEW for another runtime